 Recipe FAQs

-To achieve a golden brown crust, make sure to coat the rolls generously with breadcrumbs.
-Baking at the right temperature and for the correct amount of time is also essential.
+To get a golden brown crust, make sure to coat the rolls well with breadcrumbs.
+Also, bake them at the right temperature and for the right amount of time.

-For a crispy crust, you can create steam in the oven during the initial baking period.
-This can be done by spraying the oven with water right after placing the bread inside, or by placing a pan at the bottom of the oven and carefully adding boiling water to it when you start baking.
-The burst of steam helps in forming a crispier crust.
+To get a crispy crust, create steam in the oven when you start baking.
+You can spray the oven with water right after putting the bread in, or place a pan at the bottom of the oven and add boiling water to it.
+The steam helps make the crust crispy.

 Other bread and pastries you may like